Implementing Automatic Content Validation

 Content validation is a mechanism that helps editors ensure that their work results are consistent and complete.
 It can complement writing style guides, publishing workflows, agreements on content and its structure, etc. More and more, it is becoming a requirement in enterprises taking advantage of content management and publishing systems.

-With Scrivito, validations can be set up for all CMS object and widget types to indicate that page content needs to meet specific criteria.
+With Scrivito Interface Builder, validations can be set up for all content object and widget types to indicate that page content needs to meet specific criteria.
 For notifying editors, three severity levels are available, errors (red), warnings (orange), and informational messages (blue, sometimes also called hints).

 Errors prevent the working copy concerned from being published, while warnings and informational messages don’t.